6.1. Working with Vectors¶

 *

-The inner product is also used to calculate each value of the product between matrices.
+The inner product is also used to calculate the product of matrices.
 Each element of the product is an inner product between a row of the left matrix and a column of the right matrix.

 MATLAB has a dot